 You have probably seen recipes for detox diets that say add a spoonful of green superfood to your juice or green smoothie.
 So what exactly are green superfoods and why should you use them?

 You know that greens are good for you.
 Experts have been telling us that for years.
-Green leafy vegetables are full of vitamins, minerals, and phytochemicals, those natural plant chemicals that are needed for good health.
+Leafy greens are full of vitamins, minerals, and phytochemicals, those natural plant chemicals that are needed for good health.
 Green superfoods are another breed of green vegetable that are even better for you.

 These green giants are made from algae and cereal grasses like barley grass, chlorella, spirulina, blue-green algae, wheat grass, and alfalfa.
 They are simply chock full of energy boosting and health giving nutrients – vitamins, minerals, essential amino acids, antioxidants, fiber, protein, nucleic acids ( they direct cellular renewal, growth, and repair) and more.